Enter your Zip Code to find your nearest dealer:

 What Are the Signs of Acidic Water?

-If your water has low pH, you may notice a metallic or sour taste when you drink it.
-You may also see blue-green staining or rust-colored staining on your faucets, drains, and other fixtures.
-This color is caused by the very tiny flecks of copper that were stripped from your plumbing being deposited onto the surface of your sink.
-Then as the water dries, the copper is left there to oxidize by the air which changes it to green.
-Because low pH water can leach metals and cause corrosion, it can even lead to leaks in your plumbing if it eats all the way through the wall of your pipe.
+If your water has a low pH, you may notice a metallic or sour taste when you drink it.
+You may also see blue-green or rust-colored staining on your faucets, drains, and other fixtures.
+This color is caused by the tiny flecks of copper stripped from your plumbing being deposited onto the surface of your sink.
+Then, as the water dries, the copper is left there to oxidize by the air, changing it to green.
+Because low-pH water can leach metals and cause corrosion, it can even lead to leaks in your plumbing if it eats through the wall of your pipe.

 Signs of low pH (acid) water: